G00378925/caladium/README.md

     + The real-time feedback to passed back to the server using TCP.

 ## Building
-First retrieve the latest build of Caladium, you can do that with this command:
+First, retrieve the latest build of Caladium, you can do that with this command:
 `git clone https://github.com/G00378925/caladium.git`.

-Python is a requirement for all the projects, you can [download and install, the latest version for your system here](https://www.python.org/downloads/).
+Python is a requirement for all projects, you can [download and install, the latest version for your system here](https://www.python.org/downloads/).

 <!-- --><!-- --><!--        --><!-- --><!-- -->